At Walsh Memorial CE Infant School we teach RE so children learn to:-

 - learn about Judaism and Islam and aspects of other faiths represented in the classroom and show respect for all.

 - develop interest in and enthusiasm for RE to enhance their understanding of themselves, others and the natural world to help form their own spiritual, moral, social and cultural education and personal values and beliefs

 - develop the ability to make reasoned, reflective, informed and creative responses to religious and moral issues

 - recognise religions’ influence on their culture and community life

 - to reflect the fact that the religious traditions in Great Britain are mainly Christian, but to take account of other religions represented and to celebrate diversity.

-Our children will develop the skills to consider the information they are learning about and reflect on how they wish to live their life.
+Our children will enjoy learning about religions and why people choose or not choose to follow a religion.
+Through our curriculum the children will develop the skills to consider the information they are starting to learn about and reflect on how they wish to live their life.
 Their knowledge of our three different religions will help them be live happily in the world they are growing up in.
 We hope our moral guidance will help them develop the skills to work alongside all people.
-We know we have achieved this when children enjoy RE,want to know more and are looking forward to new RE lessons in the Junior School.
+We know we have achieved this when children enjoy RE, want to know more and are looking forward to new RE lessons in the Junior School.